 - Having a tailor-made financial strategy that takes into account real time local complexities.

-Guillaume Arditti is also a lecturer in Africa Studies at the Political Sciences Institute of Paris (Sciences Po) and frequently shares his analyses of African markets and geopolitical issues in international media such as Foreign Affairs, Project Syndicate, Global Trade Review, Le Point Afrique or Capital Markets in Africa info.
+Guillaume Arditti is also a lecturer in African Studies at the Political Sciences Institute of Paris (Sciences Po) and frequently shares his analyses of African markets and geopolitical issues in international media, that can be found here.

-Since 2000, African economies have structural changed and transformation is accelerating.
+Since 2000, African economies fundamentals have changed and transformation keeps accelerating.
 While the political process has not been linear, the overall trend line is positive.
 An increasing number of economies have started diversifying away from old raw-material export-driven models to authentic consumer economies.

-Growth in the region is expected to exceed 4% in the next few years, investment is increasing at a strong pace.
+Average growth is expected to exceed 4% in the next decade, investment is increasing at a strong pace.